 Unlike the other four datasets, communities in the FIA dataset showed weak or no evidence of deviations from their feasible sets.
-These results may be an artifact of statistical issues related to community size.
+These results may reflect statistical issues related to community size.
 The FIA communities are by far the smallest across our datasets.
 Communities with small values of S and N have smaller feasible sets, which affects our ability to detect deviations from the most probable shapes for the SAD.
 When there are relatively few possible SADs, the distributions of evenness and skewness values derived from the feasible set are less narrowly peaked, meaning there is a relatively weak statistical distinction between “common” and “extreme” shapes for the SAD.
-When we compared the distributions of shape metrics for small communities to those for large ones, we found that small communities generate broader distributions of evenness, and especially skewness, than those for large communities (Figure 5 in Supplement 1).
+In fact, across the datasets, the feasible sets for small communities generally generated broader distributions of evenness, and especially skewness, than those for large communities (Figure S5).
 For such communities, the deviations – or lack thereof – that we perceive are less informative than for larger communities with more strongly defined statistical baselines (Jaynes 1957).

-Additionally, if the lack of discernable deviations from the feasible set for the FIA communities is indeed a byproduct of their generally small size, then we would expect similarly-sized communities from other datasets to have similar results.
-We identified 371 communities from other datasets with S and N matching communities in the FIA, and found no difference in the distribution of percentile scores between communities from FIA and communities from other datasets (Figure; table 2 in Supplement 1).
-Although this is a highly restricted subset of communities relative to the 20,000 FIA communities we analyzed, these results point to community size, and not biological features specific to FIA, as a likely explanation for the weak evidence for deviations across the full FIA dataset.
+If the lack of discernable deviations from the feasible set for the FIA communities is indeed a byproduct of their generally small size, then we would expect similarly-sized communities from other datasets to have similar results.
+We identified 371 communities from other datasets with S and N matching communities in the FIA, and found no difference in the distribution of percentile scores between communities from FIA and communities from other datasets (Figure 4; Table S6).
+Although 371 communities constitutes a small sample relative to the 20,355 FIA communities we analyzed, these results point to community size, and not attributes specific to FIA, as a likely explanation for the weak evidence for deviations across the full FIA dataset.

 If this is indeed the case, it means that small-community considerations may affect our capacity to meaningfully distinguish signal from randomness using this approach.
 FIA communities, with their broad distributions of shape metrics and overall lack of detectable signal, have on the order of 10 species and 50-100 individuals.
 While these values do not constitute hard thresholds, they may indicate a general range of values below which we have relatively diminished power to detect deviations from the statistical baseline represented by the feasible set.
-To meaningfully draw inferences from deviations in these small communities, we will likely need more sensitive metrics (than skewness and evenness), and/or theories with stronger assumptions on the SAD to make comparisons against.
+To meaningfully draw inferences from deviations in these small communities, we will likely need more sensitive metrics (than skewness and evenness), and/or theories with very specific predictions for the SAD to test.
 In the absence of such, we may stand to learn the most by focusing on SADs from relatively large communities.